 Smith-McDowell House

-In 1887, Robert married the former governess, Adeline, who was the daughter of Senator Leander Sam Gash of Brevard, North Carolina.
+In 1887, Robert married the former governess, Adeline, the daughter of Senator Leander Sam Gash of Brevard, North Carolina.
 Adeline was the first hostess at the North Lodge.

 The Town of Victoria